paweljarosz/defarc/README.md

 	local variable_name = defarc.get_variable_name()
 ```

-### .get_variable_type([variable])
+### get_variable_type([variable])
 Returns a variable type of selected variable data.
-This function returns a proper variable name if proper variable_id or variable_name is provided, otherwise it returns a variable type of saved/selected variable_table.
+This function returns a proper variable name if proper variable_id or variable_name is provided, otherwise it returns a variable type of selected variable_table.

 * **PARAMETER:** `variable` (string, optional) - an id or name of a variable from Arcweave JSON or Lua table with variable data (variable_table)
 * **RETURNS:** `variable_type` (string) - a string with variable type e.g. "integer", "string", "boolean", float"